 Mission: save turtle eggs from poachers, foster baby turtles until their shells harden for better chances of survival after release

 From approximately June to August every year, the floodwaters recede from the forest and the river level drops to reveal smooth sandy beaches at the Tapiche Reserve.
 This is when our river turtles climb up onto the sand at night to lay their eggs under the moonlight.
 We have three species of river turtle that nest during this time, the Arrau turtle (Podocnemis expansa) locally known as "charapa," the Six-tubercled Amazon River turtle (Podocnemis sextuberculata) locally known as "cupiso," and the Yellow-spotted Amazon river turtle (Podocnemis unifilis) locally known as "taricaya."
 Both the cupiso and taricaya are classified as Vulnerable by the IUCN (International Union for the Conservation of Nature), meaning these species face a very high risk of extinction in the wild.
-Sadly, lack of local law enforcement and a cultural preference for consuming the turtle and its eggs, particularly the taricaya, leaves poaching unmonitored and even accepted as a means of income.
+Sadly, lack of local law enforcement and the popular practice of consuming the turtle and its eggs, particularly the taricaya, leaves poaching unmonitored and even culturally accepted as a means of income.